Zhang Heng (Water Margin): Joining Liangshan

 Song Jiang is arrested and sentenced to death for composing a seditious poem, which he wrote on the wall of a restaurant after getting drunk.
-The outlaws from Liangshan Marsh hurry to Jiangzhou, storm the execution ground and rescue him and the chief warden Dai Zong, who is implicated for trying to rescue Song.
+The outlaws from Liangshan Marsh hurry to Jiangzhou, storming the execution grounds to rescue him and the chief warden Dai Zong, who is implicated for trying to rescue Song.
 After fleeing Jiangzhou, the group is stranded at a riverbank.
 Luckily, Zhang Heng and other friends of Song Jiang from the Jieyang region arrive in boats on their way to rescue him.
 Zhang Heng follows the band to Liangshan.